Upon successful completion of Calvin's Education Program, candidates are eligible for the Michigan Teaching Certificate.

 Professional Certificate Reading Course

 All applicants for the Professional Certificate must have completed a 3-credit course of study in the diagnosis and remediation of reading disabilities and differentiated instruction.
 The state-approved courses have been designed based on the latest instructional and assessment research in reading and writing and they include valuable ideas and resources for practical classroom application.
 Click here to view the list of state-approved courses.
-Any of the courses on the list will apply toward this new requirement, regardless of where the applicant completed the 9 or 18 semester hours.
-Calvin currently offers this course online.
+Any of the courses on the list will apply toward this new requirement, regardless of where the applicant completed other semester hours.
+Calvin occasionally offers this course online.
 If you are out-of-state, you may locate an online course offered by a Michigan institution or locate a course at a university near you which meets the specifications of the law.
 For an out-of-state course, complete this form and mail it in yourself to the MDE with all other documentation after applying for the Professional certificate.
 Do not mail the form until after you have applied for the Professional certificate online.

 Contact the Teacher Certification Office at (616) 526-6208 or email@example.com